fayfaywcl/comp348ass1/README.md

 10.=> 3.
 Undo Last Action: A basic undo feature to reverse the most recent addition or update

-For Visual Expense Breakdown(8.): it is printed (when clicked 8) in the Terminal and expense_chart.txt
+For Visual Expense Breakdown(8.): it is printed (when clicked 8) in the Terminal and updated in expense_chart.txt